Chiral kinematic theory and converse vortical effects

+An important and fundamental chiral response is the chiral vortical effect (CVE), defined as an axial current driven by rotation in a chiral fluid \cite{yin,chen2014lorentz}.
+Since the advent of WSMs, it has been derived for general chiral band structures \cite{bacsar2014triangle,landsteiner2014anomalous,shitade2020chiral}, has been extended to arbitrary spacetime-dependent rotation, and motivated a related effect dubbed the gyrotropic vortical effect (GVE) \cite{nanda2023vortical}.
+Moreover, the generalizations have revealed the origins of the effect in the Berry curvature $\boldsymbol{\Omega}_{n}(\mathbf{k})$ and orbital magnetic moment $\mathbf{m}_{n}^\text{orb}(\mathbf{k})$ of the relevant bands.

-A powerful framework that captures chiral responses is the chiral kinetic theory \cite{son2012berry,son2013chiral,son2013kinetic,yin,burkov2015chiral,liu2019chiral,kharzeev2016chiral,chen2016nonlinear,hidaka2018nonlinear,mameda2023nonlinear}, a semiclassical description of the electromagnetic responses of general chiral fermions.
-A key feature of the theory that encodes the topological content of various chiral responses is the enhancement of the phase space measure in the $n$-th band by $1+\mathbf{B}\cdot\boldsymbol{\Omega}_n(\mathbf{k})$, where $\mathbf{B}$ is the magnetic field and $\boldsymbol{\Omega}_n(\mathbf{k})$ is the Berry curvature of the band and momentum $\mathbf{k}$.
-Using analogies between electromagnetic and fictitious non-inertial fields, such as the similarity between the classical Lorentz and Coriolis forces, chiral kinetic theory can also encompass certain responses of Weyl fermions to space and time-dependent velocity fields $\mathbf{v}(\mathbf{r},t)$ \cite{nanda2023vortical,yin,dayi2018quantum,dayi2021quantum,shitade2020chiral,toshio2020anomalous}.
-Such kinematic responses are routinely used to simulate gauge fields for neutral ultracold atoms \cite{cooper2008rapidly,lin2009synthetic,fetter2009rotating,goldman2014light}.
+A powerful framework that captures chiral responses including the topological nature of the chiral anomaly is the semiclassical chiral kinetic theory \cite{son2012berry,son2013chiral,son2013kinetic,yin,burkov2015chiral,liu2019chiral,kharzeev2016chiral,chen2016nonlinear,hidaka2018nonlinear,mameda2023nonlinear}.
+Moreover, using analogies between electromagnetic and fictitious non-inertial fields, such as the similarity between the classical Lorentz and Coriolis forces, chiral kinetic theory can also encompass certain responses of Weyl fermions to space and time-dependent velocity fields $\mathbf{v}(\mathbf{r},t)$ including the CVE \cite{nanda2023vortical,yin,dayi2018quantum,dayi2021quantum,shitade2020chiral,toshio2020anomalous}.
+Such kinematic responses -- chiral and otherwise -- are routinely used to simulate gauge fields for neutral ultracold atoms \cite{cooper2008rapidly,lin2009synthetic,fetter2009rotating,goldman2014light}.
 They are arguably more fundamental than electromagnetic responses as they do not rely on a well-defined conserved charge and exist, for instance, even for superconducting quasiparticles whose charge is ill-defined.
 However, while the analogies are established for non-relativistic and relativistic free particles in vacuum, they are unknown for electrons in general band structures.
 Thus, a general description of kinematic responses independently of electromagnetic analogies is highly desirable.

-In this work, we first derive a semiclassical chiral kinematic theory (CKmT) that delineates the linear response of electrons in general band structures to $\mathbf{v}(\mathbf{r},t)$.
-In particular, we show that fluid vorticity or local angular velocity, $\boldsymbol{\mathcal{V}}=\frac{1}{2}\boldsymbol{\nabla}\times\mathbf{v}$, alters the semiclassical equations of motion in a way that forces a modification of the phase space measure to conserve the phase space Liouvillian density.
-The modification affects thermodynamic quantities such as free energy and immediately predicts an orbital magnetization